sea-bass/pyrobosim/docs/source/yaml/object_schema.rst

 Examples
 --------

-A simple object with a circle footprint.
+A simple object with a circular footprint.

 .. code-block:: yaml